 Nova is by default designated except scheduler, filter, drivers, API extensions and networking.

 Glance designated sections are the API implementation code and domain model.

 Swift designated sections are proxy server, object server, container server, account server and select middleware.

 To apply for one of the OpenStack Powered marketing programs today, please review the requirements and submit via the online form.

 OpenStack interoperability tests are part of the Tempest project suite of tests.
 To run the tests, you will need to install Tempest manually or with some wrapper tool such as the RefStack Client.
 After configuring for your particular product, Tempest can be run with a precompiled inventory of tests available from the Defcore repository.
 You can use this file to configure Tempest test runner to execute only the required tests.
 If you choose to use the RefStack Client it will produce a JSON file of all tests that have passed.
 Please email the full test results found in the .testrepository directory after running the tests or JSON file generated by RefStack to [email protected].

-For more detailed instructions to run the tests, please read the following.
+For more detailed instructions to run the tests, please consult this document.
 If you need help getting started, contact Chris Hoge, the Foundation's Interop Engineer, by emailing [email protected].
 The Foundation is looking for feedback from companies who are running tests in order to improve the testing process and shape policy in the future.